Acquisition Calculator

 Any other discretionary or non-operating expenses to normalize

-Seller's Discretionary Earnings (SDE) is the standard measure of a small business's earning power.
-It represents the total financial benefit available to a single full-time owner-operator, before debt service and income taxes.
+Seller's Discretionary Earnings is the standard measure of a small business's earning power.
+It represents the total financial benefit available to a single full-time owner-operator, before debt service and income taxes — the cash flow you'd actually put in your pocket if you bought the business and ran it yourself.

 Add-backs are expenses that get added back to net income to arrive at SDE.
 They fall into two categories: owner-specific expenses (salary, benefits, perks) and non-cash or non-recurring charges (depreciation, one-time costs).